-RSM South Africa were the external auditors of the Group for the 2015 financial year.
+RSM South Africa Inc., whose appointment was approved at the company's Annual General Meeting on 8 February 2017, were the external auditors of the Group for the 2017 financial year.

 The external auditors provide an independent assessment of systems of internal financial control and express an independent opinion on the annual financial statements.
 The external audit function offers reasonable, but not absolute assurance on the accuracy of financial disclosures.